Ice rink

-While technically not an ice rink, ice tracks and trails, such as those used in the sport of speed skating and recreational or pleasure skating are sometimes referred to as "ice rinks".
+While technically not an rink, ice tracks and trails, such as those used in the sport of speed skating and recreational or pleasure skating are sometimes referred to as "ice rinks".

 Etymology

 Rink, a Scottish word meaning 'course', was used as the name of a place where curling was played.
 As curling is played on ice, the name has been retained for the construction of ice areas for other sports and uses.